 Having a clear ask is one of the major things you’ll learn from any email marketing campaign because audiences respond to direct and strong language.

-One of the best ways to do this, and most successful brand do, is by having a clear call to action like ‘read now’ or ‘donate now’ or ‘buy now.’
+One of the best ways to do this, and the most successful brands do, is by having a clear call to action like ‘read now’ or ‘donate now’ or ‘buy now.’
 It doesn’t have to be a button, sometimes all it takes is a clear subject line that is specific on what you want.

 In fact, about 64 percent of people, Hubspot says, open emails because of subject lines.